 Clean Bay Blueprint

-This project has discovered 828 million litter items reach the Bay each year from the surface of our two urban rivers.
+This project has discovered nearly 1.4 Billion litter items reach the Bay each year from the surface of our two urban rivers.

-Read more in our report from project year 1, launched by the Hon Minister Lily D'Ambrosio on 17 July 2018: Microplastics in the Maribyrnong and Yarra Rivers
+These numbers were updated in July 2019, from our previous report from project year 1, launched by the Hon Minister Lily D'Ambrosio on 17 July 2018: Microplastics in the Maribyrnong and Yarra Rivers

 What does this mean for the Yarra?
 Our partners at The Yarra Riverkeeper Association say: The Yarra Riverkeeper Association works towards a Yarra that is healthy, protected and loved.
 The only way we can do that is by working with others - especially our partners, the Port Phillip EcoCentre.
 Our boat is the indispensable vehicle that has enabled this important research to take place.
 The findings from this report highlight that we need to tackle the issue upstream, before plastics degrade and fragment and become harder - both economically and logistically